shy2net/nodejs-angular-starter/README.md

 will be delieverd to the `social-login/provider` (replace provider with the 3rd party name), which will create a user from the token provided by accessing that specific
 3rd party social network user profile information and map the user data into a data applicable for our website.

-The authentication is implement via the `passport` npm package with packages like `passport-facebook-token` and `passport-google-token`.
+The authentication is implemented via the `passport` npm package with packages like `passport-facebook-token` and `passport-google-token`.
 If A user with the provided email exists, it is returned with a new access token which is only relevant for our app (just like normal authentication).

 Take a look at the `src/social-auth` implementation to see how the access token is being used.